Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Future Outlook

-We envision a variety of extensions and improvements to this work in the near future: \begin{itemize} \item An expanded DFT dataset that includes compounds from lesser-represented chemical subspaces, such as chalco-halide perovskites. \item Extension to other DFT functionals, including hybrid HSE06 calculations with and without spin-orbit coupling \cite{soc} to improve electronic band edges and gaps; this will lead to multi-fidelity models combining GGA and HSE06 data. \item An expanded chemical space which includes a series of other possible A/B/B' cations, such as 3d, 4d, and 5d transition metals, and a variety of other organic molecular cations \cite{mol-1, mol-2, dmetal}. \item The LLM extraction pipeline can be enhanced by using better prompts and experimenting with different models. \item Approaches other than PU learning can be explored to make synthesis probability predictions \cite{syncotrain}; additionally, the synthesizability framework can be integrated with structure-based GNN models to eliminate the need for hand-crafted descriptors, especially as the dataset swells in size. \item Extensions can be made to perovskite derivatives such as A$_3$B$_2$X$_9$ compounds, layered perovskites, and lower-dimensional (2D, 1D, 0D) perovskites, as well as to other properties of interest from DFT. \end{itemize}
+We envision a variety of extensions and improvements to this work in the near future: \begin{itemize} \item An expanded DFT dataset that includes compounds from lesser-represented chemical subspaces, such as chalco-halide perovskites. \item Extraction of more experimentally known compounds from the literature will continue, especially using new publications that emerge every day. \item Extension to other DFT functionals, including hybrid HSE06 calculations with and without spin-orbit coupling \cite{soc} to improve electronic band edges and gaps; this will lead to multi-fidelity models combining GGA and HSE06 data. \item An expanded chemical space which includes a series of other possible A/B/B' cations, such as 3d, 4d, and 5d transition metals, and a variety of other organic molecular cations \cite{mol-1, mol-2, dmetal}. \item The LLM extraction pipeline can be enhanced by using better prompts and experimenting with different models. \item Approaches other than PU learning can be explored to make synthesis probability predictions \cite{syncotrain}; additionally, the synthesizability framework can be integrated with structure-based GNN models to eliminate the need for hand-crafted descriptors, especially as the dataset swells in size. \item Extensions can be made to perovskite derivatives such as A$_3$B$_2$X$_9$ compounds, layered perovskites, and lower-dimensional (2D, 1D, 0D) perovskites, as well as to other properties of interest from DFT. \item Finally and very importantly, it is vital that our predictions lead to experimental validation and discovery of new perovskites.
+Efforts are currently underway for synthesizing some of the compounds predicted to have the highest synthesis probabilities, and we welcome interest from the community in taking our predictions to the laboratory. \end{itemize}